chichundri/Notes/InterviewQues.md

 * Suppose you have 2 threads (Thread-1 and Thread-2) on same object.
 Thread-1 is in synchronized method1(), can Thread-2 enter synchronized method2() at same time in java?
     No, here when Thread-1 is in synchronized method1() it must be holding lock on object’s monitor and will release lock on object’s monitor only when it exits synchronized method1().
 So, Thread-2 will have to wait for Thread-1 to release lock on object’s monitor so that it could enter synchronized method2().
     Likewise, Thread-2 even cannot enter synchronized method1() which is being executed by Thread-1.
 Thread-2 will have to wait for Thread-1 to release lock on object’s monitor so that it could enter synchronized method1().

-* Suppose you have 2 threads (Thread-1 and Thread-2) on same object.
-Thread-1 is in static synchronized method1(), can Thread-2 enter static synchronized method2() at same time in java?
-    No, here when Thread-1 is in static synchronized method1() it must be holding lock on class class’s object and will release lock on class’s class object only when it exits static synchronized method1().
-So, Thread-2 will have to wait for Thread-1 to release lock on class’s class object so that it could enter static synchronized method2().
-    Likewise, Thread-2 even cannot enter static synchronized method1() which is being executed by Thread-1.
-Thread-2 will have to wait for Thread-1 to release lock on  class’s class object so that it could enter static synchronized method1().

-* Suppose you have 2 threads (Thread-1 on object1 and Thread-2 on object2).
-Thread-1 is in static
-    synchronized method1(), can Thread-2 enter static synchronized method2() at same time in java?
-    No, it might confuse you a bit that threads are created on different objects.
-But, not to forgot that multiple objects may exist but there is always one class’s class object lock available.
-    Here, when Thread-1 is in static synchronized method1() it must be holding lock on class class’s object and will release lock on class’s class object only when it exits static synchronized method1().
-So, Thread-2 will have to wait for Thread-1 to release lock on class’s class object so that it could enter static synchronized method2().
-    Likewise, Thread-2 even cannot enter static synchronized method1() which is being executed by Thread-1.
-Thread-2 will have to wait for Thread-1 to release lock on  class’s class object so that it could enter static synchronized method1().

 * Suppose you have thread and it is in synchronized method and now can thread enter other synchronized method from that method in java? -> Yes